ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ## 7. Deploy containerized webpage

-Begin by deploying a containerized webpage. `git clone` the following git repository https://github.com/ilyashusain/ci-site and build the app and push it to a docker repository with:
+Begin by deploying a containerized webpage.
+Fork the following git repository https://github.com/ilyashusain/ci-site and `git clone` this on to the master node.
+Then build the app and push it to a docker repository with:

 ```
 docker build . -t hellowhale